arago/hiro-reverse-proxy-config/README.md

 This configuration is community supported.
 For questions and support, please refer to our documentation https://docs.hiro.arago.co/ and visit our community http://tabtab.co/ for asking detailed questions.

+# Legal

+NGINX is a trademark of Nginx Software Inc.

 # License  (MIT)

 Copyright (c) 2016 arago GmbH